remark-embedder/core/README.md

 #### `cache: Map<string, string | null>`

 Because some of your transforms may make network requests to retrieve the HTML, we support providing a `cache`.
-There's a built-in cache, but right now it's just in-memory.
+You could pass `new Map()`, but that would only be useful during the life of your process (which means it probably wouldn't be all that helpful).
 If you want to persist this to the file system (so it works across compilations), you could use something like [lowdb](https://github.com/typicode/lowdb).

-The cache key is set to `remark-embedder:${urlString}` and the value is the resulting HTML.
+The cache key is set to `remark-embedder:${transformerName}:${urlString}` and the value is the resulting HTML.

 Also, while technically we treat the cache as a `Map`, all we really care about is that the cache has a `get` and a `set` and we `await` both of those calls to